Kazerun: Recreational places

-Barm Plain is biggest Plain of Oak in Iran, Davan, Sarmashhad and Kaskan are three villages in Kazeroon.
+Barm Plain is the biggest plain of oaks in Iran.

+Davan, Sarmashhad and Kaskan are three villages in Kazeroon.

-The old name of Kazeroon was "Green City".
+The old name of Kazerun was "Green City".

 Ashura and Tasua re-enactment

-This re-enactment has been one of the most celebrated and unique reenactments in Iran.
+This re-enactment is one of the most celebrated and unique reenactments in Iran.
 The date of this re-enactment is in the ninth and tenth of the month Moharram.
 In these two days, people go out and re-enact the Battle of Karbala.
 The theater starts from morning until noon.
 Almost all people in the city walk on the street together.
 They mourn for this historical event.